joealden/corum-client/README.md

 The project is based on a full JavaScript stack, so it should be able to be developed and deployed on any OS that Node.js supports.
 Development will be happening on [Solus](https://solus-project.com/).
 (A GNU/Linux distribution)

-To get a copy of this project on your local machine, clone this repo using the following command (Must have [git](https://git-scm.com/) installed):
+To get a copy of this project on your local machine, clone this repo using the following command ([Git](https://git-scm.com/) must be installed):
 ```bash
 git clone https://github.com/joealden/corum.git
 ```